Activities

 An essay dedicated to the International Year of Groundwater

-At the invitation of the IAH Executive, the board members of the RGFC-IAH published an essay about regional groundwater flow in Hydrogeology Journal.
+At the invitation of the IAH Executive, the board members of the RGFC-IAH published an essay about regional groundwater flow in the Hydrogeology Journal.
 The article is part of the “International Year of Groundwater” topical collection.
-We want to thank the significant efforts of the authors with the essay, and we hope we can continue the discussion of the subject in the IAH.
+We want to thank the authors for their significant efforts with the essay, and we hope we can continue the discussion of the subject in the IAH.

 In this essay, the authors outlined the significance of groundwater flow systems in the context of current and future hydrogeological challenges.
 They reviewed the extension of the concept for interpreting complex aquifer systems and different hydrogeological environments.
 In addition, the article revealed terminology issues and introduced the complex aquifer connectivity as a framework.